openworm/sibernetic/README.md

 1 0 0 1
 1 0 1 1
 ...
-[velocity] - contains infomation about velocityes of all particles e.g.
+[velocity] - contains information about velocities of all particles e.g.
 0 0 0 1
 0 0 0 1
 ...
-[connection] - contains infomation about elastic connection of all elastic particles e.g.
+[connection] - contains information about elastic connection of all elastic particles e.g.
 1	1.58649939377	1.1	0.0
 7	1.58649939377	1.1	0.0
 ...
-[membranes] - contains infomation about membranes e.g.
+[membranes] - contains information about membranes e.g.
 0	1	7
 7	8	1
 ...
-[particleMemIndex] - contains infomation about in which membranes elastic particle is includes e.g.
+[particleMemIndex] - contains information about in which membranes elastic particle is includes e.g.
 0
 144
 288